feralhosting/feralhosting.github.io/General/Using your account - common questions/readme.md

 **SFTP: **

 SFTP is the ideal and supported way to securely transfer data between the server and your home computer.
 SFTP is FTP over SSH.
 All Feral users have SSH access to their slots.

-`Feral does not use or support FTPS for file transfer.`
+Feral does not use or support FTPS for file transfer.

-Here are a list of Windows and Mac FTP/SFTP clients
+Here are a list of Windows and Mac FTP/SFTP clients:

 **Windows Free Solutions:**